kayrein/dotensure/README.md

 When it is run.
 Or just first run, that's sufficient.
 I suggest a wrapper around your `*dotsql.DotSql` instance inside the unit tests.

+## Tags

+Optionally, you can include a tag at the end of each query:
+`ExpectedQuery: query-name; tag\n`

+This tag is not used in matching executing and expected queries but does display during output.

+If multiple ExpectedQueries have the same name but different tags, behaviour is undefined (at the moment it will take the first one, but I suggest not relying on this).

+It will also count the number of missing queries for each tag value.

+Tags are also syntactically accepted for ExecutedQueries but currently do not do anything.

 ## Installation
 `go install github.com/kayrein/dotensure`